How to Create and Apply a Network Access Rule

 14

-4. Once the Network Access Rule is properly configured, click the Create button at the bottom of the New Policy Rule pop-up menu.
+4. Once the Network Access Rule is configured, click the Create button at the bottom of the New Policy Rule pop-up menu.

 Network Access Policy Rule 2.0.1